Reliable Custom Design

 Data bits DEV, DOD Microprocessor I/O port signals

-i2c SDA, SCL Philips i2c, see: intro and info
+i2c SDA, SCL Philips i2c

 Power Vcc, Gnd Vcc usually +5v